Ancient Egyptian Hieroglyphs:

 Many hieroglyphs carried profound religious and magical significance — believed to invoke divine power and protection.
 You can still see these carved across Luxor’s ancient temples.

-The healed eye of the god Horus, restored by Thoth.
+The healed eye of Horus, restored by Thoth.
 Symbol of royal power and divine protection — abundant throughout Valley of the Kings tombs.

 The backbone of Osiris.
 Represented eternal strength and stability — a key symbol in funerary contexts, ensuring the deceased’s resurrection.